• Skip to primary navigation

 As you’re rushing around, you hear your kindergartener wail and realize he’s just spilled his milk all over the dining table.
 You rush over and yell at him because “he’s too old for this” or “he knows better than to put his cup at the edge of the table.”
 This causes him to start crying and the situation just goes downhill from there.

-Let’s look at this situation from a reflective standpoint: were you really mad about the spilled milk or was that just the “straw that broke the camel’s back” in the midst of an already-stressful morning?
+Let’s look at this situation with a little self-reflection: were you really mad about the spilled milk or was that just the “straw that broke the camel’s back” in the midst of an already stressful morning?

 Most likely, it’s the latter.
 On another day, when you were not running late, spilled milk would (literally) be nothing to cry over.